knpuniversity/symfony4/sfcasts/uploads/absolute-asset-paths.md

 environment variable.

 And... just like that - *every* single path to every single uploaded asset will now be absolute.
 Seriously!
 Test it out!
 Boom!
-Both the link `href` an the image `src` contain the `https://localhost:8000` part.
+Both the link `href` and the image `src` contain the `https://localhost:8000` part.

 And, sure, you could add some config so that you could turn this on only when you